-Take billionaire investor Warren Buffett’s advice for how to learn to make good money decisions, and pick up a book.
-Whether you’re a beginner or a seasoned investor in need of a refresher, reading one of the best investing books is a great way to sharpen your knowledge.
+Warren Buffett said it best: “Read 500 pages like this every day.
+That’s how knowledge works.
+It builds up, like compound interest.
+All of you can do it, but I guarantee not many of you will do it.”
+Whether you’re a beginner or a seasoned investor in need of a refresher, reading some of the best investing books is a great way to sharpen your knowledge.
 With these books, you can pick Peter Lynch’s brain, learn the history of Wall Street or simply figure out if you’re ready to use that spare money tucked away in your savings account to start investing.
+And if you want some extra guidance as you apply your newly acquired knowledge to your portfolio, consider enlisting the help of a financial advisor.

 1. The Oldie But Goodie: “The Intelligent Investor” by Benjamin Graham

-“The Intelligent Investor” was praised by Warren Buffett as “the best book on investing ever written.”
+Warren Buffett praised “The Intelligent Investor” as “the best book on investing ever written.”
 He’s certainly not the only person to hail it as such.
 Though Benjamin Graham – also known as the “godfather of value investing” – wrote this investing book way back in 1949, it remains as relevant as ever.
 Graham’s widely embraced philosophy of value investing, a strategy focused on making long-term wealth gains while limiting risk, is front and center.
 He also tucks in tidbits on the stock market‘s history and tips on how to analyze a stock.

 2. The Look Inside Warren Buffett’s Head: “The Essays of Warren Buffett: Lessons for Corporate America” by Warren Buffett, ed.
 Lawrence Cunningham